luoser/bitmoji-slack-commands/README.md

 to see the joint bitmoji just type `/bitmoji @username command`. hot tip you can also @yourself.

 ```
+oopsie woopsie
+hate myself
+cuddles
+you bet
+one love
+you guys suck
 chinese new year
 go me
 what up fam